mmiranda222/.statsuite/content/configurations/authentication/_index.md

 ### Generic OpenID Compliance
 > Fully empowered since [December 14, 2021 Release .Stat Suite JS 11.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#december-14-2021)

 .Stat Suite is based on OpenID-Connect authentication.
 Any OpenID-Connect compliant identity provider can be used.
-The DevOps environment uses Keycloak for that purposes as well as an identity provider proxy for GitHub/GitLab.
+The DevOps environment uses Keycloak for that purpose as well as an identity provider proxy for GitHub/GitLab.

 in `tenants.json` :